![]() |

 |

 I am a scientist working on applied research problems.
-I am interested in combinatorial optimization, algorithmic graph theory, computational geometry, and information visualization.
-My current work focuses on developing algorithmic solutions for improving the efficiency of infrastructure and compiler optimizations.
+I am interested in combinatorial optimization, algorithmic graph theory, computational geometry, and their applications to AI and compilers.
+My current work focuses on developing algorithmic solutions for improving the efficiency of AI infrastructure and compiler optimizations.
 Prior to joining industry, I spent several years working on algorithmic graph theory and computational geometry at the University of Arizona (Tucson, USA), Microsoft Research (Redmond, USA), and the Ural State University (Ekaterinburg, Russia), where I received a PhD in Computer Science.
 I am particularly excited about linear layouts of graphs, which have applications in graph drawing, data compression, compiler optimization, distributed computation, and many other areas. |

 News